And on his EPA, Interior and other environmental nominations – and their policy decisions

 This too is misleading.
 As the NIPCC report explained: “The commonly held perception that twentieth century warming was accompanied by an increase in extreme weather events is a misconception fostered by excessive media attention, and has no basis in facts.”

-* December 6: Over 800 energy and earth science researchers signed another open letter to Trump, urging him to “take immediate and sustained action against human-caused climate change.”
+* December 6: Over 800 energy and earth science researchers signed another open letter (we used website change monitor tool ChangeTower to keep track of the new signatories) to Trump, urging him to “take immediate and sustained action against human-caused climate change.”

 The letter is riddled with mistakes.
 Besides the UCS extreme weather blunder, they erroneously labelled plant-fertilizing carbon dioxide as “carbon pollution.”
 They claim the science backing the scare is “unequivocal,” a claim that is irrational in any scientific endeavor and especially one this immature.